-The street network should promote good connections with the existing community to ensure a good degree of integration.
+5a(iii): The street network should promote good connections with the existing community to ensure a good degree of integration.
 This includes pedestrian and cycle routes as well as vehicular streets.
-Traffic modelling has shown that the proposed Southern Distributor Road access points onto London Road and Finchampstead Road are acceptable.
 Easthampstead Road should continue to carry traffic across the railway, whilst the Waterloo Crossing could be downgraded to cycle, pedestrian and public transport only routes in accordance with Network Rail objectives, if this proves feasible.
 Development should not prejudice closure of the Waterloo Road crossing should this be pursued at a later date by Network Rail or a successor body.